cleechtech/angular-spotify/README.md

 ###Authentication
 ####Login
 Will open login window.
 Requires user to initiate as it will open a pop up window.
 Requires client id, callback uri and scope to be set in config.
+Login returns a promise with the token.
 ```javascript
 Spotify.login();
 ```